BlueBrain/assemblyfire/README.md

 # Assemblyfire

-Detection of cell assemblies, and analyis of their connectome.
+Detection of cell assemblies, and analysis of their connectome.

 ## Examples